Iowa Court Records

 What are Iowa Family Court Records?

-What Cases are Heard by Iowa Family Courts?
+What Cases Are Heard By Iowa Family Courts?

-• Alimony/spousal support and child support cases
+- Alimony/spousal support and child support cases

-• Cases pertaining to child adoption, custody and/or child visitation
+- Cases pertaining to child adoption, custody and/or child visitation

-• Guardianship, minor emancipation, and related interventions
+- Guardianship, minor emancipation, and related interventions

-• Matters relating to marriages, divorces, separation, and annulment
+- Matters relating to marriages, divorces, separation, and annulment

-• Domestic abuse/assault
+- Domestic abuse/assault

-• Cases relating to wills, trusts and domestic financial rights and settlements
+- Cases relating to wills, trusts and domestic financial rights and settlements

 What is Included in Iowa Family Court Records?

-Iowa family court records are designed by the state judiciary to provide official accounts of the court’s litigation processes.
+Iowa family court records are designed by the state judiciary to provide official accounts of the court's litigation processes.
 As such, these records primarily contain general court case information.
 Given the unique processes employed by various courts, family court records may differ depending on the case type or the judicial district where the case was heard, or the concerned record custodian.
-Records often feature details of the case, such as personal information of the parties involved, the place and date the suit was originally filed, and details of the court proceedings including court actions and motions, motion arguments, witness statements/court appearances and filed evidence.
+Records of family law cases often feature details of the case, such as personal information of the parties involved, the place and date the suit was originally filed, and details of the court proceedings including court actions and motions, motion arguments, witness statements/court appearances and filed evidence.

-Additionally, family court records feature information pertaining to the court’s final verdict, details of any court-issued rights, as well as the conditions of any rights or settlements.
-Details of alimony settlements, spousal and child support as well as child custody, visitation or adoption rights are also indicated.
-Where the court’s original judgment is appealed to a higher court, details of the revised verdict are also included in the court record by the appellate court.
+Additionally, family court records feature information pertaining to the court's final verdict, details of any court-issued rights, as well as the conditions of any rights or settlements.
+Details of alimony settlements, spousal and child support as well as issues such as child custody, visitation or adoption rights are also indicated.
+Where the court's original judgment is appealed to a higher court, details of the revised verdict are also included in the court record by the appellate court.
 This update may be made by the administrative arm of the appellate court.

 Are Family Court Records Public in Iowa?

-Pursuant to Iowa’s public record laws, family court records are provided to interested members of the public upon request.
-This includes Iowa marriage records, divorce records, case records pertaining to child support and alimony hearings, etc. But while the state supports the right of the public to access these records, the right of public access to Iowa family court records is not absolute.
-All records which have been deemed public by state statutes can be accessed without additional permissions.
+Pursuant to Iowa's public record laws, family court records are provided to interested members of the public upon request.
+This includes Iowa marriage records, divorce records, case records pertaining to child support and alimony hearings, etc. However, while the state supports the right of the public to access these records, the right of public access to Iowa family court records is not absolute.
+All records deemed public by state statutes can be accessed without additional permissions.
 However, selected records require additional authorization to access and may only be released following a court order.
 The following records are considered confidential in Iowa:

-• Records containing the personal and contact information of a minor or juvenile
+- Records containing the personal and contact information of a minor or juvenile

-• Adoption records and documents filed child protective services and related institutions
+- Adoption records and documents filed child protective services and related institutions

-• Psychological and mental health evaluations filed as evidence or part of witness statements
+- Psychological and mental health evaluations filed as evidence or part of witness statements

-• Identifying information about domestic violence/assault victim
+- Identifying information about domestic violence/assault victim

-• Records pertaining to parental rights, guardianship records, minor emancipation record
+- Records pertaining to parental rights, guardianship records, minor emancipation record

-• Income tax returns and documents detailing the financial status or property inventory of selected persons
+- Income tax returns and documents detailing the financial status or property inventory of selected persons

-In order to obtain the above-listed records, the requesting party must request and present a subpoena or court order from an Iowa-licensed judge.
+To obtain the above-listed records, the requesting party must request and present a subpoena or court order from an Iowa-licensed judge.

 How Do I Get Family Court Records in Iowa?

 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical areas of record availability and can serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 How to Obtain Iowa Family Court Records Online

-The Iowa state judiciary offers a number of solutions for accessing court records online.
+The Iowa State Judiciary offers a number of solutions for accessing court records online.
 While most courts in the state operate independent online repositories containing records generated within their respective jurisdictions, the state-managed alternative allows interested persons to obtain court records generated across all participating state courts.

 How to Make in-person Requests for Iowa Family Records